 The best - and only - viable way to achieve this is through the use of technology.
 Only digital technologies can allow auditing processes to be truly systematic.
 Automation through the use of machine learning AI and Natural Language Processing can help companies see weak signals that are otherwise invisible to the naked eye.Automated, AI-driven, cloud-based systems are the future of data collection and risk monitoring processes.
-Platforms like Datamaran allow businesses to take control of risk management and materiality analysis in-house at accelerated speed to keep up with rapidly changing trends.
+Datamaran, the only software in the market for external risk identification and monitoring, allows businesses to take control of risk management and materiality analysis in-house at accelerated speed to keep up with rapidly changing trends.

 See how Datamaran can help you

 Trusted by blue-chip companies, Datamaran is the market leader in external risk management and the only software in the world that supports a data-driven business process for monitoring external risks and opportunities.
 In house - at any time.

 Datamaran enables a fully automated and digitized approach to monitoring emerging and ESG issues, tailored to your business and value chain.
 It offers real-time analytics on strategic, regulatory and reputational risks to strengthen decision-making - with the power of AI and Big Data.

 Fill the form on the right to get your complimentary demo of Datamaran.